MP Update – Totally new Active Directory MP for Windows Server 2012, 2016, 2019

 - A total re-write of the old “AD Client Monitoring” which is renamed to “Domain Member Monitoring”

 - The Domain Member Monitoring Management Pack deploys a set of rules and monitors to a computer that represents an Active Directory member server or client.
 These rules and monitors provide monitoring data, such as connectivity, latency and availability, from the perspective of the member.
+This specific MP is OPTIONAL and should not be imported unless you plan on configuring it.

 See the MP guide for the full list of fixes and updates.